Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

      \end{bmatrix}

 where :math:`V` represents the hopping rates between the vertices and :math:`\delta` is the energetic disorder.
-To this a source of rate :math:`\Gamma_D` is attached to the first vertex and a sink of rate :math:`\gamma_D` to the second.
+To this, a source of rate :math:`\Gamma_D` is attached to the first vertex and a sink of rate :math:`\gamma_D` to the second.
 The response of :math:`\eta(\omega)` between :math:`0 < \omega \leq 1` is then determined as previously